ascholerChemeketa/cs160Reader/_sources/CSPNameProcedures/Exercises.rst

     :nocodelens:
     :practice: T

     The following code has some syntax errors.
-There are two errors, but each is repeated multiple times debug to the code author copy/pasting lines of code.
-Fix the errors so that the code runs.
+There are two errors, but each error is repeated multiple times due to the author copy/pasting lines of code.
+Fix the errors so that the code runs and draws multiple squares.
     ~~~~
     def square(turtle, size):
         turtle.forward(Size)